netrisai/docs/sandbox/Sandbox6/creating-services.rst

 * Back in the terminal window again:

-Once the Netris software has finished syncing the new ACL policy with all the member devices, you can see that replies to our ``ping 1.1.1.1`` command have resumed, indicating that the **srv05-nyc** server can communicate with the Internet once again.
+Once the Netris Controller has finished syncing the new ACL policy with all member devices, you can see that replies to our ``ping 1.1.1.1`` command have resumed, indicating that the **srv05-nyc** server can communicate with the Internet once again.